This stalled at #103 in February 1981, but when MTV launched that August, they played the video a lot, giving the song much more exposure.

 David Byrne's choreography in the video was done by the Toni Basil, who had a hit as a singer with "Mickey

 ."
-It was a very odd video, and for many viewers it was the first look they got at the Talking Heads.
+It was a very odd video, and for many viewers it was the first look they got at the Talking Heads (or at least Byrne - the full band didn't appear in a video until "Burning Down the House

 As you watch David Byrne spasm like a malfunctioning robot interspersed with gesturing in Martian sign language, ponder this excerpt from the book MTV Ruled the World - The Early Years of Music Video